rundsk/dsk/README.md

 `/`.
 Requests to anything under `/api` are routed to the backend, anything else is routed into your application in `index.html`.

-Relative asset source paths inside the markdown files will be made absolute to allow you displaying the document contents wherever you like to.
+Relative asset source paths inside documents will be made absolute to allow you displaying a document's content wherever you like to.

 ### Baking